yesteph/k8s-cka-training/cluster-bootstrap/README.md

 ## Steps 1 to 3 have been already done.

-We ask you to finalize the setup.
+We ask you to finalize the setup in release 1.20.

 ## Step 4 - initialize the master